Q) Does my child have to be Catholic to get a place at St John’s sixth form?

 Only resit GCSE Mathematics and English Language is offered in the sixth form and students who do not gain a Level 4 (Pass) in these subjects will need to study these.
 Students who do not achieve a Level 4 in Mathematics and English are likely to qualify for our 3-year Foundation Programme at this stage.

 Students need to choose at least three subjects from different option blocks.
 Occasionally, some students will choose four but that will be subject to GCSE results.
 Students in both Year 12 and 13 also study PSHE and RE and Year 12 students follow an enrichment programme over the year on a carousel system.
-These enrichment subjects are: Finance, Home Improvement, Nutrition, Sport, and Study & Employment Skills.
+These enrichment subjects are: Finance, Home Improvement, Food & Nutrition, Physical Education, Fitness & Lifestyle, Sports Leadership, Study, Employment Skills and the Extended Project.

 Q) What are the requirements for independent study